Armando Benítez: San Francisco Giants

-Return to the Marlins, then onto the Toronto Blue Jays
+Return to the Marlins, then to the Toronto Blue Jays

 Benítez's first return to AT&T Park after being traded to the Marlins came on July 29, 2007.
 He was greeted with "thunderous boos" from the Giants fans.

 On October 29, 2007, Benítez officially filed for free agency, ending his second tenure with the Marlins following a disappointing campaign where he posted a 5.36 ERA between the two teams and did not record a save following the trade.

 On March 11, 2008, Benítez agreed to a minor league deal with the Toronto Blue Jays and was given chance to compete for a bullpen job in spring training.
 After starting the season in the minors, he was eventually added to the active roster in May.
-However, after posting a 5.68 ERA, he was designated for assignment on June 7, and released.
+However, after posting a 5.68 ERA, he was designated for assignment on June 7 and released.

 Later career

 Benitez started the 2009 season with the Newark Bears, an Independent League team in the Atlantic League, before signing a minor league contract with the Houston Astros on August 22, and was assigned to their Triple-A affiliate the Round Rock Express.
 On his minor league return, Benitez gave up back-to-back-to-back-to-back home runs against Memphis Redbirds hitters.

 On June 24, 2010, Benitez signed a minor league deal with the Florida Marlins and was assigned to their Triple-A affiliate, New Orleans Zephyrs.
 Benitez was released on July 15 and immediately signed to play his second stint with the Newark Bears.
 Following the season, he became a free agent.
 In May 2011, Armando signed to play for the Bridgeport Bluefish of the Atlantic League of Independent Baseball.
 On May 24, 2012, Benitez signed with the Atlantic League's Long Island Ducks.
-They are not affiliated with Major League Baseball or Minor League Baseball.